After You Apply - Freshman

 If you are a New York State resident who received home-schooling, a transcript outlining all completed coursework with grades earned is required.
 You must also submit a letter from the superintendent of your school district or comparable chief school administrator certifying that you have completed the equivalent of a New York State four-year high school program through home-schooling.
 If you cannot obtain the letter from the high school district, you must obtain a GED.

 If you are an out-of-state resident who received home-schooling, a state-issued diploma is required.
 If you have not obtained a state-issued diploma, you must obtain your GED.

-If you have received or will receive a General Educational Development (GED) diploma from New York State, a copy of your GED diploma and GED test scores are required.
-You may obtain a copy from the New York State Education Department High School Equivalency Testing Program, PO Box 7348, Albany, New York, 12224-0348.
+If you have received or will receive a GED diploma from New York State, a copy of your GED diploma and scores are required.
+You may obtain a copy from the New York State Education Department GED Testing Program, PO Box 7348, Albany, New York, 12224-0348.

 If you have received or will receive a GED diploma outside of New York State, contact the appropriate State Education Department.

 Please note, CUNY does not accept other countries' versions of the GED.
-If you reside outside the U.S. and/or need to take the GED test in order to attend CUNY, please visit GED Testing site for more information.
+If you reside outside the U.S. and/or need to take the GED test in order to attend CUNY, please visit their website for more information.

 GED documents should be attached to the Document Return Receipt and sent to the appropriate CUNY/UAPC address (at left).